 Criminal negligence differs from ordinary negligent in two respects.
 First, the conduct must create a risk not only of some harm but also of serious harm – that is, of death or great bodily harm.
 Second, the risk of that harm must not only be unreasonable, it also must be substantial.
 Therefore, for the defendant’s conduct to constitute criminal negligence, the defendant should have realized that the conduct created a substantial and unreasonable risk of death or great bodily harm to another.

-Finally, why should I hire Meyer Van Severen, S.C. to defend against my charges?
+Finally, why should I hire Van Severen Law Office to defend against my charges?

 Your life is on the line.
 You could be given a ten year prison sentence.
 A felony conviction makes getting a job difficult and makes it a crime for you to possess a gun for the rest of your life.

 We’re a criminal defense law firm – we certainly focus all our resources on defending individuals accused of criminal charges.
 We don’t work on non-criminal cases because it won’t help us win your murder case.
-If you’re looking for a defense attorney as serious as you are, contact Meyer Van Severen, S.C. at (414) 270-0202 today.
+If you’re looking for a defense attorney as serious as you are, contact Van Severen Law Office at (414) 270-0202 today.